W3rni0/DownUnderCTF_2021/readme.md

 [substitution-cipher-ii.sage](challenges//substitution-cipher-ii.sage) | [output.txt](challenges//output_ii.txt)

 ### Solution
-Similar to the previous challenge, only difference that we need to find the polynomial now, we can do that by knowing that the flag starts with '`DUCTF{`' and ends with '`}`', and use lagrange interpolation to find the polynomial:
+Similar to the previous challenge, only difference is that we need to find the polynomial now, we can do that by knowing that the flag starts with '`DUCTF{`' and ends with '`}`', and use lagrange interpolation to find the polynomial:

 ```python
 from string import ascii_lowercase, digits, printable